tracking-exposed/pornhub.tracking.exposed/content/potest/final-1.md

 ### Not all the homepage sections are the same.

-In the Homapege, the suggested videos are dislayed under different sections.
-By comparing different users involved in the experiment we found out that:
+In the Homapage, the suggested videos are dislayed under different sections.
+By comparing different supporters involved in the experiment we found out that:

 * the first and secondon sections always mention the watcher's nationality
 * the third and fourth sections below are explicitly *recommended for you* (looks like they should be deduced from your interests).